aliyun/mysql-backup-helper/README.en.md

 - **Zstd compression (`--compress-type zstd`)**:
   - Supports stream decompression, can directly decompress and extract to directory
-  - When using `--extract-dir`, automatically executes `zstd -d | xbstream -x`
+  - When using `--target-dir`, automatically executes `zstd -d | xbstream -x`
   - When using `--output -`, outputs decompressed stream that can be piped to `xbstream`

 - **Qpress compression (`--compress-type qp`)**:
   - **Does not support stream decompression** (xbstream in MySQL 5.7 does not support `--decompress` in stream mode)
-  - When using `--extract-dir`, saves compressed file first, then uses `xbstream -x` to extract, finally uses `xtrabackup --decompress` to decompress
+  - When using `--target-dir`, saves compressed file first, then uses `xbstream -x` to extract, finally uses `xtrabackup --decompress` to decompress
   - When using `--output -`, warns and outputs raw compressed stream

 - **Uncompressed backup**:
   - When `--compress-type` is not specified, saves or extracts directly
-  - When using `--extract-dir`, directly uses `xbstream -x` to extract
+  - When using `--target-dir`, directly uses `xbstream -x` to extract

 ---